bastazini/species_habitat_interactions/README.md

 Then we can start the removal.
 Within the ‘lapply’ loop, there is a sequential selection of rows of the matrix ‘subnetwork1’.
-As this matrix was sorted before, the selection obeys the species degree.
+As this matrix was already sorted, the selection obeys the degree criterion.
 The ‘rm_corals’ object define which species in partite A will be selected (from the species highest to the lower degree).
 Then we selected the species of partite B which have affinity with the selected species